reachallange/reacha/README.md

 $ ./launch
 ```

-2. Vagrant
-The project contains a Vagrantfile.
+2. The project contains a Vagrantfile.
 This will allow you to use vagrant to start a CentOS7 machine to run the project on.
     - clone the project into your computer
     - cd into the root folder reacha
     - Start the vagrant machine (vagrant up)